Procedures

 - Less firm and frequent erections

-It is important to clarify that after gender affirmation surgery, it is usually necessary to maintain treatment for life, albeit at lower doses.
+It is important to note that after gender-affirming surgery, ongoing hormone therapy is often necessary, albeit at lower doses.

 HORMONE THERAPY IN TRANSGENDER MEN

-- Decreased volume of adipose tissue in the hips (fat accumulation in this area decreases).
+- Decrease in adipose tissue around the hips (reduced fat in this area).

-The maximum effects of hormone therapy may not occur until one or two years after the start of treatment.
-Each patient’s response to this treatment depends on their genetic inheritance.
+The maximum effects of hormone therapy may not manifest until one or two years after starting treatment.
+The response to this treatment depends on the individual’s genetic makeup.

 PSYCHOLOGICAL ANALYSIS

-There is no timeframe for this transition process and each transgender person should choose how and when they wish to carry it out, at what pace and what changes they wish to make.
+There is no mandatory timeline for this transition process, and each trans person should decide how and when to carry it out, at what pace, and which changes to make.

-Usually, the process begins when the trans person feels confident to take the step.
-And while there is no “right” way or “proper protocol” to do this process, most experience some common social changes that may or may not include adopting changes in dress, hairstyle, manner of expression and/or presentation, modification of both name and gender on personal identification documentation, treatment with hormone therapy or surgical procedures.
+Usually, the process begins when the trans individual feels ready to take the step.
+Although there is no “correct” way or “adequate protocol” to undergo this process, most experience some common social changes, which may include adopting a different style of dress, hairstyle, expression, or presentation, modifying their name and sex on identification documents, undergoing hormone therapy, or having surgical procedures.

 THE PROCESS